 At the present time, StayLabs doesn’t offer treats or extras other than the free gut-health test and the free digital scale that comes with your first order.
 It also has a service for periodic poop tests to track the health of your animal.

-Additionally, StayLabs offers a discount that you can check out here – undefined.
+Additionally, StayLabs offers a discount that you can check out here – 60% OFF for 2 weeks + GIFT!.
 Shipping is always free – which is always a plus – and StayLabs offers a 100% money-back guarantee on its first shipment for any reason as long as it’s within 30 days of the shipment.

 And, finally, should you choose to cancel, it never charges cancellation fees.